espressif/esp-idf/docs/security/secure-boot.rst

 *NOTE* Secure boot won't be enabled until after a valid partition table and app image have been flashed.
 This is to prevent accidents before the system is fully configured.

-9. On subsequent boots, the secure boot hardware will verify the software bootloader (using the secure bootloader key) and then the software bootloader will verify the partition table and app image (using the public key portion of the secure boot signing key).
+9. On subsequent boots, the secure boot hardware will verify the software bootloader has not changed (using the secure bootloader key) and then the software bootloader will verify the signed partition table and app image (using the public key portion of the secure boot signing key).

 Re-Flashable Software Bootloader
 --------------------------------